-If, as a kid, the only time your family made hard boiled eggs was to dye at Easter (which you never really eat anyway because they sit out and get gross) you’ve been missing out.
-Sure, the smell may be a little potent (so avoid eating these on an airplane or enclosed spaced), but once you know how to cook the perfect easy peel hard boiled egg — or variations on it like a super-hard boiled egg or a soft boiled egg — you’ll be incorporating these bad boys into your diet regularly.
-The best part is, you can make these in an Instant Pot, Crock Pot, So here’s what you need to know about cooking a perfect hard boiled egg, as well as some tasty variations.
+If, as a kid, the only time your family made hard boiled eggs was to dye them for some Easter games (which you never really eat anyway because they sit out and get gross) you’ve been missing out.
+Sure, the smell may be a little potent (so avoid eating these on an airplane or enclosed spaced to be mindful of anyone with possible egg allergies), but once you know how to cook the perfect easy peel hard boiled egg — or variations on it like a super-hard boiled egg or a soft boiled egg — you’ll be incorporating these bad boys into your diet regularly.
+The best part is, you can make these in an Instant Pot and keep them in their shell for up to a week in the fridge.
+They make for a super healthy breakfast food for the whole family and who knows, you might even teach your kids how to perfect this art.
+So here’s what you need to know about cooking a perfect hard boiled egg, as well as some tasty variations.

 1. Traditional Hard Boiled Eggs

 Let’s start at the very beginning: with a basic, traditional hard boiled egg recipe.
 These can serve as a base for a number of dishes and when you follow these instructions, come out perfect every time.